ethan0905/sima2_mini/README.md

 # sima2_mini

-OpenSourcing SIMA 2 Google's Agent for all of humanity.
+OpenSourcing version of SIMA 2 Google's Agent that play video game, so that it benefit all of humanity.